 There’s more to ensure the party doesn’t stop too.
 JBL includes one 2A USB out and two 1A USB outs.
-The speaker doubles as a power bank, weather it’s plugged in or not.
+The speaker doubles as a power bank, whether it’s plugged in or not.

 What sets the speaker apart is JBL’s Connect technology.
 Multiple speakers that support the Connect tech can be connected together wireless.
 After that, they can all stream the same source and pump up the sound of the party.

 Let’s start with the looks.
-The speaker holds the same cylinder like design of the other JBL Bluetooth speakers.
+The speaker holds the same cylinder-like design as the other JBL Bluetooth speakers.
 The grille wraps all the way around, with a JBL badge on the front and branding on both sides.
 The bottom has small rubber feet to ensure the speaker doesn’t roll, and the top all the buttons as well as two metal hooks for putting a strap on the speaker.

-There’s four function buttons and two buttons for controlling your smartphone.
+There are four function buttons and two buttons for controlling your smartphone.
 The function buttons are for Bluetooth pairing, volume up and down, and play/pause.
-They’re black out to the sides of the central smart phone controls.
+They’re blackout to the sides of the central smartphone controls.
 These two buttons control answering calls and accessing Siri or Google Now.

 To keep things fun, JBL offers the speaker in black, red, and blue.
 The color just affects the grille and function buttons.
 For me, classic black is the way to go.